IDN Catalogue Profile - Specification

 Date/Time yyyy-mm-ddTHH:MM:SS 2021-02-28T14:02:23

-Please do not use junk values like 00:00:00 for time: select a format that effectively conveys what you know about the data.
+Please do not use junk values like 00:00:00 for time when you don't know it, instead select a format that effectively conveys what you do know about the data.

 2.6 Theming